matthijskooijman/netgear-vlan-admin/README.md

 TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-In addition, the `snmp-mibs` directory contains MIB files with an unclear license, see the README.md file in that directory for details.
+In addition, the `vlan_admin/snmp-mibs` directory contains MIB files with an unclear license, see the README.md file in that directory for details.